 Shopping

-You will find duty-free shopping bargains and designer brands, arts and crafts, and souvenirs in the Caribbean.
-Barbados shopping offers a complete duty-free shops experience for any shopaholic.
+You will find duty-free shopping bargains, designer brands, arts and crafts, and souvenirs in the Caribbean.
+Barbados shopping offers a complete duty-free shopping experience for any shopaholic.

 Want To Know More?

 Check out our Amazon storefront for lists of ideas of things to buy for a Barbados trip.
-If you purchase any items that we recommend, please note, we will be eligible to earn an affiliate commission from our recommendations.
+Please note that if you purchase any items we recommend, we will be eligible to earn an affiliate commission from our recommendations.
 Content creators participating in the Amazon Influencer Program earn affiliate commissions from Amazon for qualifying purchases.

-For more advice, check out our souvenirs guide as well as our tips on things to buy and take home.
+For more advice, check out our souvenir guide and tips on things to buy and take home.

 Recommended Things to Buy and Take Home